 Avalanche – Level 2

-The Level 2 course is a 4 Day program that provides backcountry leaders the opportunity to advance their avalanche knowledge and decision making skills.
-This course also includes the introductory and prerequisite components for the professional progression: the Level 3 certificate.
+The Level 2 course is a 4-Day 30-hour program that provides backcountry leaders the opportunity to advance their avalanche knowledge and decision making skills.

-The Level 2 builds from the introductory avalanche hazard management model introduced in the Level One and adds to it the evaluation of factors critical to stability evaluation.
+The Level 2 builds from the introductory avalanche hazard management model introduced in the Level 1 and adds to it the evaluation of factors critical to stability evaluation and terrain selection.

 Required equipment for all Avalanche Courses is provided on our Equipment List page.